CshlSiepelLab/phast/README.txt

    to avoid similar problems in the future.

                                    NOTES

-    - PHAST also depends on the "F2C" (Fortran to C) package and on an implementation of "BLAS" (Basic Linear Algebra Subroutines), both of which are used by CLAPACK.
+    - If CLAPACK is used, PHAST also depends on the "F2C" (Fortran to C) package and on an implementation of the "BLAS" (Basic Linear Algebra Subroutines).
 By default it uses the versions of these that come with CLAPACK.
 The default BLAS implementation seems to be fine for normal usage.

     - The software requires GNU Make, some standard UNIX tools (e.g., sed, ar, and ln), and a getopt implementation that supports long